truta193/KotlinEditor/README.md

 Kotlinc ***MUST*** be added to PATH.
 The winget package will not work.
 It creates a symlink of sorts, but it does not add kotlinc to PATH.
 Manual installation is recommended.

-**A Windows package is provided which should work**.
+**A Windows release is provided which should work**.
 If it fails to work:
 1. Clone this repository.
 2. Make sure your Qt version is 6.4.X or higher (tested on 6.6.1).
 3. Open it using Qt Creator (it specifically wants the CMakeLists.txt file).